fransiska/fransiska.github.io/_posts/2021-10-03-getting-started-with-docker.md

 docker run -it test
 ```

 Yay!
 I guess that's my first docker image =p My next goal is to run php laravel on docker.
 There are images that provides that, but they seem to be so big (500MB+) I just want to see if it is possible to make a smaller one.
+But maybe it's not a good idea, not something that I want to spend my time on... there are [alpine](https://hub.docker.com/_/php?tab=tags&page=1&ordering=last_updated&name=alpine) based ones.
+I think I can try the [bitnami one](https://hub.docker.com/r/bitnami/laravel) or try the official [Laravel Sail](https://laravel.com/docs/8.x#getting-started-on-macos).